ajtharsius/research/README.md

 # research

-This repository contains posters, presentations, and papers related to research I worked on between 2016 and 2022.
-Specifically, I worked the following three projects.
+This repository contains posters, presentations, papers, and code related to research I worked on between 2016 and 2022.
+Specifically, I worked on the following four projects.

 * Evaluating Spending For Feeding America Partners (Oct.
 2022 – Dec.
 2022)
   * Advisor: Dr. Telesilla Kotsi